Juan-Nathan/oat-crop-classification/README.md

 - Log transformation of `A26` to handle outlier
 - Removal of highly correlated variables (`A16` and `A19`)
 - Synthetic Minority Oversampling Technique (SMOTE) for class balance
-- Feature scaling for neural network models
+- Feature scaling for neural network model

 ### 3. Model Training
 - Decision Tree